 - Departments and other campus sub-units should acknowledge their college, school, institute, or major administrative unit in text, most commonly in the “description” section of the account/feed.
 Each college, school, etc., has different guidelines; consult with your unit communications staff

-- Student groups should identify themselves as such and should not imply that they are official University sources
+- Student groups should identify themselves as such and should not imply that they are official University source.

-You may wish to create and post a policy regarding the type of commentary permitted on your Facebook page or other social media accounts.
+You may wish to create and post a policy regarding the type of commentary permitted on social media accounts.
 The posting policy currently used on the campus Facebook page is:

 Your comments, links, photos, and videos are welcome here.
 All postings should be relevant to the University community and are reviewed.
 While creative and inventive postings are most welcome, if you wouldn’t share your comments with your family at a holiday dinner, you shouldn’t post them here.
 We will remove any postings that are offensive, inappropriate, contain insults, illegal suggestions, attacks, commercial advertising, self-promotion, spam, or solicitations.
 Comments posted here do not represent the opinions of the University of Illinois at Urbana-Champaign.